vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 * `deployed_date`
 * `deployment_version_sha`

+The columns shown above were found by comparing the properties of the current Cron Job with the columns in the database.

 In order to accommodate the replication of the additional data job configuration properties from Kubernetes to the database, it would be necessary to add a table called `data_job_deployment` to the existing database model.
 This table will have the mentioned columns, and the relationship between `data_job` and `data_job_deployment` tables